GSA/idmanagement.gov/_buy/gsapkissp.md

 Specifically, the OCISO manages the security posture of the Entity’s information technology systems and the ITC makes the Entity’s shared PKI services available for purchase through a GSA contract vehicle.
 External to but in concert with GSA, the FPKIPA governs the certificate policies, requirements, and practices for the shared PKI services.
 This Agreement sets forth the respective responsibilities and obligations of the Parties.

-3\. **Authority.** The basis of this Agreement and the subsequent inclusion of the Entity into the SSP Program aligns with the Federal Information Security Modernization Act of 2014 (FISMA), GSA’s IT Security Procedural Guide: Managing Enterprise Cybersecurity Risk CIO-IT Security-06-30 GSA Security Policy, the Federal Acquisition Regulation, the federal PKI certificate policies, and the Entity certificate policy or practices listed in the Entity’s MOA with the FPKIPA.
+3\. **Authority**.
+The basis of this Agreement and the subsequent inclusion of the Entity into the SSP Program aligns with the Federal Information Security Modernization Act of 2014 (FISMA), GSA’s IT Security Procedural Guide: Managing Enterprise Cybersecurity Risk CIO-IT Security-06-30 GSA Security Policy, the Federal Acquisition Regulation, the federal PKI certificate policies, and the Entity certificate policy or practices listed in the Entity’s MOA with the FPKIPA.
 It also complements the SSP Operations Handbook.

-4\. **Roles and Responsibilities of the Parties.** a\.
+4\. **Roles and Responsibilities of the Parties**.<br>
+a\.
 The OTP will do the following:
 <ol type="i">
   <li>Serve as the GSA senior official to grant the Entity’s information technology system authorization to operate.</li>